microsoft/Microsoft-Fabric-workload-development-sample/README.md

 * Follow the guidance the Script provides to get everyting setup

 Alternatively you can use the documentation for a step-by-step guide to getting your environment set up and your first workload up and running: [Getting Started](/docs/WDKv2-Setup.md).

+In case you are getting an running the powershell script please take a look to the [WDKv2 Setup](./docs/WDKv2-Setup.md).

 ## Implement your custom workload